leamas/yab/README.md

 patchset.
 This mode can always be used for &quot;normal&quot; spec files using %patch to apply the patches.
 It does not parse or generate any patch metadata.
 It also leaves patch naming including numbering to the user.
+After a <I>quilt refresh</I> command the patchset is updated and visible for rpmdev-patchbuild.
 Quilt mode is used by default if at least one patch is deemed as non-git.
 <P>
 <A NAME="lbAH">&nbsp;</A>
 <H2>GIT  MODE</H2>